KI-CISWG/MVCR/mvcr-0.7.md

  * Review OAuth Scopes
  * Review and what is —> Audience URI

-## Field Description Table; Field, Logic, JWT Claim
+## Field Description Table: Field, Logic, JWT Claim

 table can be found at : https://kantarainitiative.org/confluence/display/infosharing/MVCR%3A+Core+Consent+Receipt+Profile+v0.7
                         |

 ### Consent Receipt Generator (CRG) Example

-The consent receipt generator can be found at
+A prototype for a consent receipt generator can be found at

 http://api.consentreceipt.org/

-This example site consits of two pages
+This example site consists of two pages
 1. for the Consent Receipt Generator Input Example and Receipt Rendering, this is used to develop implementations and see how the consent receipt (GitHub repository) code works.

 The github repository for this code is